Rexhep Pasha Mati: Plot to overthrow Ottoman sultan

 In 1902, an Ottoman officer Cemil Cahit was sent to Tripolitana and according to him had heard about the patriotism of Mati.
 He attempted to persuade Mati to declare the constitution yet the commander refused to do so.

-Between 1902-1903 a coup de detat plot to overthrow Abdulhamid II was devised by the Committee of Union and Progress (CUP).
-A proposal by Colonel Shevket Bey, a leader of the CUP Tripoli branch was brought before the CUP central committee by Prince Sabahaddin.
+Between 1902 and 1903 a coup de detat plot to overthrow Abdulhamid II was devised by the Committee of Union and Progress (CUP).
+A proposal by Colonel Shevket Bey, a leader of the CUP Tripoli branch was brought before the CUP central committee by Prince Mehmed Sabahaddin.
 The plan encompassed a coup de detat based on support from Mati.
 Ahmed Fazlı and Sabahaddin were tasked by the central committee to make a report about the possibility of the venture and after an exchange of letters between them and Shevket Pasha all agreed to meet at Malta.
 Shevket was sent to Malta by Mati under the pretence of discussions with the Ottoman consul General of Malta to prevent smuggling.
 As Mati's representative Shevket met with Sabahaddin and Ahmed and informed both that the initial plan was undertake a military expedition in Albania, yet fears of foreign intervention in the area made them choose instead the port of Dedeağaç (modern Alexandroupoli).
 Troops were then to be transported to Istanbul that could depose the sultan and Mati had agreed to provide soldiers for the venture.
 At the time Mati was the only Ottoman general to offer his military services to the CUP and it was the main reason that made CUP members want to go through with the plot.
 Mati was respected by factions within the CUP and also by the British.

-The tasks of those involved were Mati and Shevket left in charge of organising the military aspects of the plan along with Ismail Qemali and Sabaheddin given the job of getting diplomatic and financial support to buy two ships for the venture.
-Qemali also sent an Albanian confidant Xhafer Berxhani from Greece to see Mati in Tripoli.
-Eqrem Vlora, a member of the Vlora family stated that during this time Mati sent £1000 in gold to Qemali and assisted his son Tahir Pasha in exile at Tripoli to escape to Europe.
+The tasks of those involved were Mati and Shevket left in charge of organising the military aspects of the plan along with Ismail Kemal and Sabaheddin given the job of getting diplomatic and financial support to buy two ships for the venture.
+Kemal also sent an Albanian confidant Xhafer Berxhani from Greece to see Mati in Tripoli.
+Eqrem Vlora, a member of the Vlora family stated that during this time Mati sent £1000 in gold to Kemal and assisted his son Tahir Pasha in exile at Tripoli to escape to Europe.
 Later those involved in the plot worked to finalise details of their plan and Reșid Sadi traveled to Tripoli to give Mati £3,000.
-Qemali was of the view that if Mati captured Selanik (modern Thessaloniki) with part of his army, it would make Albanians join his forces.
-The failure of the plan was put down to different reasons with Qemali blaming prolonged negotiations about obtaining ships, while Rexhep Pasha viewed Qemali's lukewarm attitude for the venture as reason to change his mind.
+Kemal was of the view that if Mati captured Selanik (modern Thessaloniki) with part of his army, it would make Albanians join his forces.
+The failure of the plan was put down to different reasons with Kemal blaming prolonged negotiations about obtaining ships, while Rexhep Pasha viewed Kemal's lukewarm attitude for the venture as reason to change his mind.

 In 1904 Mati was involved in a plot where he would generate a military uprising in Tripoli, become the leader of rebels going to Istanbul and force Abdul Hamid II to either reinstate the constitution or renounce the throne.